Harbike/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3: function that prints the numbers
  4: function that prints the numbers, from 0 to 9 omitting 2 and 4
  5: function that prints 10 times the numbers, from 0 - 14
+ 6: function that draws a straight line in the terminal